IntelliJ Platform Plugin SDK Help

 public final class MyBeanClass extends AbstractExtensionPointBean { @Attribute("key") public String key; @Attribute("implementationClass") public String implementationClass; public String getKey() { return key; } public String getClass() { return implementationClass; } }

-For above extension points usage in anotherPlugin would look like this (see also Declaring Extensions):
+For above extension points, their usage in anotherPlugin would look like this (see also Declaring Extensions):

 anotherPlugin/META-INF/plugin.xml